-When applying for a visitor visa for Canada (also called a Temporary Resident Visa or TRV), a strong Letter of Invitation is required for the whole application process to be successful.
-The invitation letter should contain all the essential information the officer needs to make a proper judgment about the purpose of your trip.
-In many cases, the invitation letter, and the documents that support it, will make the difference in whether your visa is approved or not.
+When applying for a visitor visa (also called a Temporary Resident Visa or TRV), a strong Letter of Invitation will be invaluable.
+It should contain all the essential information the officer needs to make a proper judgment about the purpose of your trip.
+And in many cases it will make the difference in whether your visa is approved or not.

 1. Who should write the letter of invitation?